TavishiS/Emotion2Movies/README.md

 3. Folder "instance" containing local database (sql-lite)
 4. Folder "learning" containing things that are created just for understanding new tools and technology

-# Requirements :
-Activate your env.
-1. 'pip install flask' (for Web application)
-2. 'pip install -U Flask-SQLAlchemy' (for local database (if you want to use that))
-3. 'pip install ray' (for parallel computation with CPU)

 # To run app :
 1. clone repository
 2. Install requirements.txt